 Candelilla wax is there to make sure that your product remains solid, it replaces beeswax and is the main reason why this deodorant is safe for vegans.

-Shea butteris added because it’s naturally anti-bacterial and moisturizing.
+Shea butter is added because it’s naturally anti-bacterial and moisturizing.
+It also helps heal the skin so you don’t have dark skin or spots on your underarms.
 Baking soda neutralizes the bad odor on your underarms.
 Corn starch, weird as it may seem to be in a deodorant, helps control the moisture.
 It won’t stop the sweat, but it will help reduce the moisture a bit (if you sweat normally).

 For a tiny 20ml tube, you won’t need to reapply for 3-7 days (yes, a week!). if done right.
 Let me start again by reminding you to always go on an underarm detox before you can use natural deodorants comfortably without needing reapplications.

-and that’s just what they did.
+And that’s just what they did.
 The tiny pink tube is used by over 400,000 people worldwide.
-They have successfully beaten the bad odor with something as convenient as a pea-sized application once or twice a week.
+They have successfully beaten the bad odor with something as convenient as a pea-sized application once or twice a week with just a tiny pink tube that can fit in your pocket.

 But what makes Nuud so special?
 Let’s start with the packaging.
 Everything Nuud uses comes from recycled materials or bioplastics for the main tube that holds the product.
 Therefore among all the products in this list, Nuus is what they would call themselves “CO2 neutral”.
 I just love that it’s a vegan and environmentally conscious brand.

-Nuud also has a unique ingredient — micro silver which is the main ingredient that eliminates odor and makes sure that there is no future bacteria growth in the area which can cause the bad smell or what people know as “B.O” (Bad body Odor).
+For example, Nuud has a unique ingredient — micro silver which is the main ingredient that eliminates odor and makes sure that there is no future bacteria growth in the area which can cause the bad smell or what people know as “B.O” (Bad body Odor).
+It cleanses the area completely so that you won’t have to worry about any weird odors.

-Being all-natural should be a problem for long-lasting protection.
-Nuud proves just that. showering and scrubbing will not affect the effectiveness of this deodorant.
+Being all-natural should not be a problem for long-lasting protection.
+Nuud proves just that.
+Showering and scrubbing will not affect the effectiveness of this deodorant.
 Some people reapply after 3 days while some really maximize the 7 days.
 It varies per person.

 Last but not least, I just want to remind you to always be patient when starting to use these natural products because there are no snap, overnight results.
 You have to go through a big change and you will feel the effects of using chemical-filled products on your skin.